MYousuf3/cPAPERS-2/README.md

 - [License](#license)

 ## Introduction
-cPAPERS is a dataset designed to facilitate research on interactive conversations within the context of scientific papers.
-It includes question-answer pairs, extracted figures, tables, equations, and their surrounding context from scientific papers.
+cPAPERS is dataset of conversational question-answer pairs from reviews of academic papers grounded in these paper components and their associated references from scientific documents available on arXiv.

 ## Dataset Collection
 To collect question-answer pairs and other relevant data, follow these steps: